voxelize/voxelize/docs/docs/api/modules.md

 Ƭ **CameraParams**: `Object`

-Parameters to customize the Voxelize camera.
+Parameters to initialize the Voxelize camera.

 #### Type declaration